Hurricanes and Tropical Storms

-Since 1930, there have been 16 Hurricanes, 8 of which were Major Hurricanes, that have either made landfall in Belize or passed close enough to cause damage or lose of life.
+Since 1930, there have been 16 Hurricanes, 8 of which were Major Hurricanes, that have either made landfall in Belize or passed close enough to cause damage or loss of life.
 Additionally, 17 systems made landfall in Belize as Tropical Storms.
 Below is a brief synopsis of each of those storms.
 Most of the information comes from the USA's National Hurricane Center's archives.
 The Category Icon for each storm is the strength of the storm when it affected Belize.
 Click on any image to see the full size picture or map.

 The other storm to become a Hurricane in 1931 was Storm Six.
 It made landfall just across the Rio Hondo in Mexico as a Tropical Storm than became a Hurricane in the Gulf of Mexico.
 One other system, Storm Two also made landfall in Belize as a Tropical Storm that year.